This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 - Some tours aren't budget friendly

-- A little fast paced
+- A little fast paced for some

 Review Breakdown